Susmit-Test/Trials/README.md

 # Trials

-This is a Testing Repository.
+This is a Testing Repository.(check)

 ## License